Ylianst/EMB-Serial/docs/SerialProtocol.md

 ## The Protocol Reset Command

 The "RF?" command causes the machine to reset it's protocol state.
-If you send a command and get "Q", "?" or "!" and an echo back, something is not quite right and you may be stuck until the protocol reset command much be sent before sending more commands.
+If you send a command and get "Q", "?" or "!" as an echo back, something is not quite right and you may be stuck until the protocol reset command is sent, only then can you start sending more commands.
 This command can also be used to initially find the machine on the serial bus.

 ## The Read Command